ronaldjmichaels/Baseball-Analytics-Spring-2020/README.md

 # University of Rochester Baseball

-This is a repository started by Luke Gerstner, John Polimeni, Maya Haigis, and RJ Michaels from our independent study under Professor Brendan Mort during the spring semester of 2020.
-This repository is to keep track of all the data and code used for working with U of R's baseball team.
+This is a repository started by R.J.
+Michaels, Luke Gerstner, John Polimeni, and Maya Haigis from our independent study under Professor Brendan Mort during the spring semester of 2020.
+This repository is to keep track of all the data and code used for working with the U of R's baseball team.

 ### Contents
 ***